vurvco/dada-photo-booth/README.md

 ## Development

+_todo: add note about tech and program prereqs, eg, npm, node, etc_

+- Run `npm install && npm start` in the `server` directory.
+- Run `npm install && npm start` in the `client` directory.

 ### Docker
 - To build the image: `docker build -t dpb .`
 - To run the image in the background: `docker run -p 49160:8888 -d dpb`